Trail Frequently Asked Questions

 What will be different about this trail since we already have so many in the mountains?

 This trail will be the first of its kind in our valley.
 It will be close to and central to our communities, linking Joseph & Enterprise initially.
-The trail will be wider and lower angle than our mountain trails, making it more accessible to families, elderly, cyclists, runners (say on lunch break from work), parents with strollers, wheelchair users, and bike commuters.
+The trail will be wide, gradually sloped, and flat, allowing access for a range of ages and abilities: families, elderly, cyclists, runners (say on lunch break from work), parents with strollers, wheelchair users, and bike commuters.
 It will also provide a nature experience (no cars) close to our towns.
 Research shows that nature trails closer to "urban" centers are used more frequently by locals than trails where longer travel to trailheads is required.
-The JBTC is also considering "Fitness Trail" features, where stops along the trail will provide various workout experiences for walkers and joggers.

 What benefits will a trail like this bring to our community?